shovon/hyperguard/README.md

 > **Note**
 >
-> In the above example, we created a custom error class called `DateError`, by deriving Valentina's `ValidationError` class.
+> In the above example, we created a custom error class called `DateError`, by deriving ninazu's `ValidationError` class.
 >
 > By the definition of the `error` field in `ValidationResult<T>`, you don't have to use a class.
 You can simply initialize an object with the appropriate fileds.
 >